 Acintya Govinda Das, an Australian Vedic historian, explains how the Earth continues to transition through Iron, Bronze, Silver, and Golden cycles:

 In the Silver time, evil lives over the ocean.
 In the Golden, evil goes to live on another planet, and people get a lot of that Gold.

-The story of metal times is reminiscent of the edict of expulsion, by English king Edward I. Evil living in people might be your metaphor, if you are ethnically intolerant, and live in an environment of changing racial proportions or influences.
+The story of metal times is reminiscent of the ■→edict of expulsion, by English king Edward I. Evil living in people might be your metaphor, if you are ethnically intolerant and live in an environment of changing proportion, with regard to people at power.
 The king banished Jews over financial influence.

 Only “seriously mystic Yogis” are to live in the Golden stage, says Mr. Das, but to get there, you need to mind who could be “meddling with your mind”.
 In this context, the movie shows the US Great Seal.